Ida Kamińska

 She starred in the 1965 film The Shop on Main Street, which won the Academy Award for Best Foreign Film.
-For her performance, she received special mention at the Cannes Film Festival, as well as nominations for the Golden Globe Award and the Academy Award for Best Actress.
+For her performance, she received special mention at the Cannes Film Festival, as well as nominations for the Golden Globe Award and the Academy Award for Best Actress, making her the first and, to date, the only Polish actress to be nominated for an Oscar.

 Early life and career

+The grave of Ester Rachel Kamińska, her mother.

-She was born in Odessa, Russian Empire (now Ukraine), the daughter of Yiddish stage actress Ester Rachel Kamińska (1870–1925) and actor, director and stage producer Abraham Izaak Kamiński (pl) (1867–1918).
-Her sister was actress Regina Kamińska (pl) and her brother was Joseph Kamiński (pl), a composer.
+Ida Kamińska was born in Odessa, Russian Empire (present-day Ukraine), the daughter of Yiddish stage actress Ester Rachel Kamińska (1870–1925) and actor, director and stage producer Abraham Izaak Kamiński (1867–1918).
+Her sister was actress Regina Kamińska and her brother was Joseph Kamiński, a composer.
 Her mother was described as the "Jewish Eleonora Duse".

-The grave of Ester Rachel Kamińska, her mother.

-Ida Kamińska began her stage career at the age of six.
+Kamińska began her stage career at the age of six.
 One of her earliest roles was in Jakob Gordin's play Mirele Efros, as the grandson of the title character, who was played by her mother.
 She was acting in both tragedies and comedies, as well as directing plays in her father's troupe by the time she was 18.

-In 1918 she married the Yiddish actor and director Zygmunt Turkow (1896–1970), who was a member of her parents' troupe.
+In 1918, she married the Yiddish actor and director Zygmunt Turkow (1896–1970), who was a member of her parents' troupe.
 She and Turkow had a daughter, Ruth Kamińska-Turkow, who was born in 1919.
 Following a three-year tour of the Kamiński theater in the Soviet Union, the young couple settled in Warsaw, and together established the Warsaw Jewish Art Theater, in 1922, with Ida Kamińska as the principal actress.
 They divorced in 1932, and in the same year Ida organized her own company in Warsaw, the Drama Theater of Ida Kamińska, which she continued to direct until 1939.
 In July 1936 Kamińska married the Yiddish actor Marian (Meir) Melman (1900–1978).

 In October 1939, in the early part of the Second World War, Kamińska and family members, including her husband, Melman, and daughter, Ruth, fled to Lwów (Lviv, Ukraine), which was under Soviet occupation.
 There she was able to direct a Yiddish theater funded by the Soviet authorities.
 She and her family took shelter with friends there, and were under surveillance by Soviet authorities, due to their performances being deemed as anti-Hitler (the USSR and Nazi Germany had recently signed the Molotov–Ribbentrop Pact).
 Kamińska and her family were subsequently relocated to various localities in the Soviet Union, ending up in the Kirghiz SSR, present-day Kyrgyzstan.
 Her and Melman's son, Victor, was born in Frunze (Bishkek), in Soviet Central Asia, in fall 1941.
 In 1944 they came to Moscow, where Kamińska again acted in Yiddish productions.